tttmmmyyyy/fixlang/Document.md

 Module name is used as the top-level namespace of entities defined in a source file.
 In addition, you can create a namespace explicitly by `namespace TheNameSpace { ... }`.

-A namespace must starts with a capital letter, or an underscore preceding a capital letter.
+A namespace must starts with a capital letter.

 For example, consider the following program.